-Mortality and Mortality rates were based on the RP-2000 Healthy Annuitant Mortality Table for Males or using Scale BB.
-The actuarial assumptions used in the July 1, 2015 valuation were based on the results of an actuarial experience analysis covering 2011 through 2015.
+Mortality Mortality rates were based on the RP-2000 Healthy Annuitant Mortality of an actuarial experience analysis covering 2011 through 2016.

-Females, with Blue Collar adjustments and one-year age set-forward, and projected to 2025
+Table for Males or Females, with Blue Collar adjustments and one-year age set-forward, and projected to 2025 using Scale BB.
+The actuarial assumptions used in the July 1, 2016 valuation were based on the results

-WASHINGTON SUBURBAN SANITARY COMMISSION REQUIRED SUPPLEMENTAL INFORMATION SCHEDULE OF HISTORICAL OTHER POSTEMPLOYMENT BENEFITS (OPEB) INFORMATION SCHEDULE B
+WASHINGTON SUBURBAN SANITARY COMMISSION REQUIRED SUPPLEMENTAL INFORMATION

+SCHEDULE OF HISTORICAL OTHER POSTEMPLOYMENT BENEFITS (OPEB) INFORMATION SCHEDULE B